$500,000 Settlement For a School Teacher Who Suffered Disabling Spine Surgeries Following an Automobile Accident.

 You can alleviate stress when your disability insurance company denies your claim by contacting J. Price McNamara ERISA Insurance Claim Attorney.
 Our disability lawyers can present the best case possible to help you receive your desired verdict.

-Call our firm today at our Houston office at (713) 300-0462 or complete our contact form for your free consultation.
+Call our firm today at our Houston office at (713) 300-0462 or complete our contact form for your Free Denial Review.
 You deserve compensation when missing work due to an approved disability.
 Do not let your employer or their insurance company say otherwise.

 2000 Crawford St